square/wire/RELEASING.md

     sed -i "" \
       "s/\<version\>\([^<]*\)\<\/version\>/\<version\>$RELEASE_VERSION\<\/version\>/g" \
       `find . -name "README.md"`
-    ./gradlew -p wire-library clean publish --no-daemon --no-parallel
     ```

-5. Visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the artifact.
-Or drop it
-   if there is a problem!

-6. Tag the release, prepare for the next one, and push to GitHub.
+4. Tag the release and push to GitHub.

     ```
-    git commit -am "Prepare for release $RELEASE_VERSION." git tag -a $RELEASE_VERSION -m "Version $RELEASE_VERSION" sed -i "" \
+    git commit -am "Prepare for release $RELEASE_VERSION." git tag -a parent-$RELEASE_VERSION -m "Version $RELEASE_VERSION" git push && git push --tags
+    ```

+5. Wait for [GitHub Actions][github_actions] to start building the release.

+6. Prepare for ongoing development and push to GitHub.

+    ```
+    sed -i "" \
       "s/VERSION_NAME=.*/VERSION_NAME=$NEXT_VERSION/g" \
       `find . -name "gradle.properties"`
-    git commit -am "Prepare next development version." git push && git push --tags
+    git commit -am "Prepare next development version." git push
     ```

+7. Wait for [GitHub Actions][github_actions] to build and publish releases for both Windows and
+   Non-Windows.

+8. Visit [Sonatype Nexus][sonatype_nexus] to promote (close then release) the releases.
+Or drop it
+   if there is a problem!

-7. Deploy the documentation website.
+9. Deploy the documentation website.

     ```
     ./deploy_website.sh